 The question of why stalls are used basically comes down to ensuring a fair start.
 There are countless examples of horses in jump racing getting an unfair start because of the starting method used.
 The main reason that the British Horseracing Authority gives for using stalls is that the races are shorter so a start with as straight a line as possible is crucial.
 On top of that, jump racing ground is often too soft to move the stalls.

-Explaining the Idea of a Draw Bias
+Basic Principles of Draw Bias

 Whilst the notion of using a draw is to ensure as fair a start to a race as possible, the existence of draw bias means that that often isn’t the case.
 Draw bias doesn’t always come into play with races, however.
 Races that are run over a straight course often don’t involve any sort of draw bias, unless a course has something of a drainage problem that affects one part of the track more than any other.

 The rest of the draw bias is based on how far away from a bend a horse is placed on courses that aren’t run on the straight.
 The further away from the barrier a horse is, the longer its journey to go around a bend will be.
 If a horse is close to the barrier, meanwhile, then their journey around the corner will be shorter and therefore quicker.
 The first stall is the one that is closest to the rail and is therefore the ‘best’ draw at most course.

 The shape of the course that a race is taking part on might not seem all that important but is actually crucial when it comes to figuring out the importance of the draw.
 Races run on the straight are the ones that the draw matters least to, unless there’s something odd about the course that means getting a certain stall will make a massive difference.
 This is where research into courses comes in handy.